iyempissy/iyempissy.github.io/content/_index.md

           date_start: '2012-11-01'
           date_end: '2013-10-01'
           description: |2-
-              Responsibilities include:
-                * Taught Computer studies to different cadres of people and at seminars
+                * PTaught Computer studies to different cadres of people and at seminars
                 * Ensured a high level of discipline amongst corps members
                 * Held talk shows in schools enlightening students on the pervasiveness of computing
     design: